Subtitles Not Showing When Casting VLC to Chromecast

 Published by Nyau Wai Hoe - Updated on

-Chromecast has become super popular for streaming videos from gadgets to big screens.
-But, there’s a tricky part some folks bump into: subtitles don’t show up when using VLC player to stream videos to Chromecast, even if everything seems set up right.
-This article will break down why this happens and give you tips and tricks on how to get subtitles showing on your TV through Chromecast.
+Chromecast has become very popular for streaming videos from gadgets to big screens.
+But, there’s a common issue some users bump into: subtitles don’t show up when using VLC player to stream videos to Chromecast, even if everything seems set up right.
+This guide will show you why this happens and how to get subtitles to show up when you cast videos to your TV using Chromecast.

 Also see: How to Auto Add Subtitles to a Video in PotPlayer